Govt. Tourism License 3195/080/81

 Environment

 The environment is obviously unique in there over the geography of Everest.
-But it also comes with the features which along attached to the factors affecting the biodiversity.
+But it also comes with features which along attached to the factors affecting biodiversity.
 The environmental features, such as the vegetation, plants, and the animal food chain, are challenging even though they have diverse natural features.
 This is due to the climate, as we discussed above.
 The climate is very unpredictable.
 It makes the seasonal plants grow before the season and sometimes later than they should.
-In recent times, it has become harder for animals, mostly herbivores, which are totally reliant on plants due to climate change.
+In recent times, it has become harder for animals, mostly herbivores, which are totally reliant on plants, due to climate change.
 It also affects the animals which are predators in nature and totally rely on hunting.

 Adoptions

 Sometimes, animals need to adapt to higher altitudes and sometimes to lower altitudes to escape the extreme conditions of the changing seasons.
-It can also happen due to the scarcity of foods, the late arrival of seasons, and the weather as needed.
-Animals in there need sudden changes in location and altitude in search of food and stable weather conditions.
+It can also happen due to the scarcity of food, the late arrival of seasons, and the weather as needed.
+Animals need sudden changes in location and altitude in search of food and stable weather conditions.
 It makes it difficult for them as they need to adapt to new geography, altitude, and ecosystem.
 Mostly, animals tend to change altitude from lower to higher in summer and higher to lower in winter to escape the weather conditions.

 Some Animals Are Found In the Everest Region